adamlink-nl/dataconverters/oba/readme.md

 The data of the catalogue of the OBA is available through an API, delivering XML.

 ## config.py
 You need an API-key.
-Put it in this file.
+Rename the `config.py.dist` to `config.py` and put the key in this file.
 Contact the OBA for more information.

 ## getDataOBA.py
 This script searches for publications with the string "Amsterdam" in a particular field of the metadata.